Maddox-RVS/Stratify/README.md

         pass
 ```

-Run backtests or paper trading sessions with your configured strategies and explore your results via built-in analytics.
+Run backtests or paper trading sessions with your programmed strategies and explore your results via built-in analytics.

 ---